 Who is Udemy for?

 People who are interested in learning a new skill or advancing their current knowledge in development tools and languages, design, marketing, IT & software, and additional topics would benefit from Udemy courses.

 What does Udemy cost?
 How much work is involved?

 Courses on Udemy range in price, from around $50 to $200.
 But, they often have coupons available online as well as large discounts that bring the price down.
 In fact, sometimes they bring the price down to $9.99 per course.

 For the beginner and “all levels” courses, there are no prerequisites necessary.
 For intermediate and expert level courses, there are requirements before a user begins.

 Ratings and reviews

 The reviews online for Udemy are mixed.
 They have a very robust affiliate program, which means that they pay users to promote their content positively online.
-This also means they have a fair number of positive reviews and it is difficult to tell what is genuine and what is paid.
+This also means they have a fair number of positive reviews and it is difficult to tell what is genuine.

-People have noted that while taking the course, they are asked very frequently, each time they sign in to the course, to leave a review.
+People have noted that while taking the course, they are asked very frequently to leave a review.
 These users explain that is frustrating and they assume most of the positive reviews come from people at the beginning of the courses who just want to stop the notifications.
-Similarly, they found that negative reviews left on the course content are buried, making it more difficult for people to make knowledgeable decisions based on reviews.
+Similarly, they found that negative reviews left on the course content are buried.
+This makes it more difficult for people to make knowledgeable decisions based on reviews.

-Additional reviews state that, since there are so many courses, the quality control is not as strong as it used to be.
+Additional reviews state that the quality control is not that strong since there are so many courses.
 People find that some classes are helpful, but others are less informative or include incorrect or out of date information.
-People also have had negative experiences with the administrative side of Udemy, in which they think they are getting a discount but in actuality, they are charged for the full price.
+People also have had negative experiences with the administrative side of Udemy.
+They think they are getting a discount but in actuality, they are charged for the full price.
 There is a lack of customer service to help them clear up the situation.